 Areas of Research Interest: Consumer Decision-Making in the Financial Marketplace, Role of Public Policy in Influencing Credit, Savings and Investment Choices, Financial Capability with Focus on Low-Income Families, and Household Finance

 Retirement planning and saving is often a difficult task for individuals and families.
 Studies show that more than one in four workers have less than $1000 in retirement savings.
 The question of how to stimulate employees to save for retirement has led to a variety of different tactics.
-Join us for our March 1st webinar, which will discuss a field study completed by researchers from the Center for Financial Security, which tracks the effect of financial education on retirement savings in an online format.
+Our March 1st webinar, discussed a field study completed by researchers from the Center for Financial Security, which tracks the effect of financial education on retirement savings in an online format.
 Results of the study show that this information-based intervention increases the reported participation in retirement planning, saving and using a budget.
-Presenters will include Carly Urban, Assistant Professor, Department of Economics, Montana State University; Billy Hensley, Senior Director of Education, National Endowment for Financial Education; Tarna Hunter, Director of Strategic Engagement and Government Relations, Wisconsin Department of Employee Trust Funds; and Shelly Schueller, Deferred Compensation Director, Wisconsin Department of Employee Trust Funds.
+Presenters included Carly Urban, Assistant Professor, Department of Economics, Montana State University; Billy Hensley, Senior Director of Education, National Endowment for Financial Education; Tarna Hunter, Director of Strategic Engagement and Government Relations, Wisconsin Department of Employee Trust Funds; and Shelly Schueller, Deferred Compensation Director, Wisconsin Department of Employee Trust Funds.

 For many people who receive a tax refund, tax time can be the perfect moment to start putting away money for retirement or paying down debt.
 J. Michael Collins offers a range of options and insights into the best ways to make your refund work for you in an article for WisContext.